PLS

 This system serves users with different levels of responsibility:

-• Agency Admins – Oversee their own users.
+• Agency Admins – Oversee their own agency’s users.

-As responsibilities decrease, the interface adjusts, providing robust controls for admins while remaining simple and intuitive for end users.
+As responsibilities decrease, the interface simplifies accordingly—offering robust tools for administrators while remaining intuitive and straightforward for end users.